Iovesophy/minils/README.md

 ## Overview
 list directory contents
-Inspired by ls command with macOS 12.4 zsh
+Inspired by ls command G F options with macOS 12.4 zsh

 ## Notice
 This is training project.